graysurf/zsh-kit/README.md

 # zsh-kit

-A minimalist, high-performance Zsh environment with manual plugin control, emoji-powered login messages, and lazy-loaded utilities for speed and clarity.
+A modular, self-contained Zsh environment focused on manual control, clean structure, and script-based extensibility — with emoji-powered UX and built-in Git tools.

 ## ✨ Core Features